Tekiter/simple-article-server/README.md

 # Article-Server

 A simple article server for studying web frontend.
-It generates swagger-ui api documentaion from OAPI spec.
+It also generates swagger-ui API documentaion from OAPI spec.

 ### Installation